This page is sponsored by:

 Knockout Pamela Tiffin posed for a number of cheesecake shots in the 1960s

 Director Billy Wilder was taken with Tiffin's comedic skills and cast her in the Coca-Cola themed One, Two, Three (1961; with James Cagney and Arlene Francis).
 Afterward, Tiffin would make a number of light-hearted romantic comedies including The Pleasure Seekers (1964; with Ann-Margret) and For Those Who Think Young (1964; with James Darren and Tina Louise).
-With her marriage failing, she went to Europe in the mid 1960s to star in a number of sexy comedies.
-In 1974 Tiffin remarried, and she retired from the screen to raise a family and pursue other interests.
-Today she lives in New York with husband Edmondo Danon and her two daughters.
+She made a big splash as the spoiled daughter in the crime drama Harper (1966; with Paul Newman and Lauren Bacall).
+With her marriage failing, she went to Europe in the mid 1960s to star in a number of sexy comedies such as Kiss the Other Sheik> (1965; with Marcello Mastroianni, Virna Lisi, and Ugo Tognazzi), The Almost Perfect Crime (1966; with Massimo Serato), and The Archangel (1969; with Vittorio Gassman, Adolfo Celi, and Laura Antonelli).

 the films of pamela tiffin